 Taking the CEO Pay Fight Local

-Resources on Portland CEO pay surtax:
+Resources on the Portland CEO pay surtax:

 - Institute for Policy Studies Backgrounder on the Portland CEO-worker Pay Ratio Surtax

 - City of Portland Bureau of Revenue assessment of the legislation

 - List of the more than 500 publicly traded businesses that “do business” in Portland that may be subject to the surtax.